Design choices that place people and purpose at center of gatherings make them transformative.

 Then connect the world of the gathering to the world outside.
 That could be a verbal or written pledge, a physical symbol, a letter written to their future self, a gift to turn an impermanent moment into a permanent memory.

 Think through how your gathering’s opening and ending.
-For the opening focus on 1 action you’ll take to prime, usher, and launch the gathering.
+For the opening focus on ONE action you’ll take to prime, usher, and launch the gathering.
 For the ending, make sure to have a last call, and closing session that looks inwards and turns outwards before re-entry into the real world.
 DO NOT start or end your gathering with logistics.

 “Gatherings crackle and flourish when real thought goes into them, when (often invisible) structure is baked into them, and when a host has the curiosity, willingness, and generosity of spirit to try.”